Uncovering Daily Roman Life - A Rome to Pompeii Day Trip

 Paolo also pointed out white dots of marble in the streets.
 Nope, they weren’t for decoration.
-The Pompeiians were genius and used the marble as a way to reflect the moon to light up the streets at night time.
+The Pompeiians were genius and used the marble as a way to reflect the moonlight to illuminate the streets at night.

 Sexy times At the Brothel (Lupanare)